musahinist/musahinist.github.io/README.md

 # Musa Sahin - Interactive Developer CV

 This is a personal CV/Resume website built with HTML, CSS, and JavaScript.
-It features a modern, responsive design and a client-side PDF generation capability.
+It features a modern, responsive design and a **high-fidelity native PDF generation** capability.

 ## Features

 - **Responsive Design:** Optimized for desktop, tablet, and mobile viewing.
 - **Premium UI:** Custom styled header, clean typography (Inter font), and categorized skills section.
-- **PDF Generation:** Includes a "Download PDF" button that generates a high-quality, single-page PDF of the CV directly in the browser using `html2pdf.js`.
+- **Native PDF Generation:** A "Download PDF" button that leverages the browser's native print engine (`window.print()`) with dynamic CSS injection.
+This ensures:
+  - **Vector Quality:** Text is selectable and crystal clear.
+  - **Single Page Layout:** Automatically calculates content height to prevent awkward page breaks.
+  - **Optimized Print Styles:** Removes shadows and adjusts colors specifically for print/PDF export.
+- **Dynamic Filename:** Automatically renames the document title to include the current date (e.g., `Musa_Sahin_CV_YYYY-MM-DD`) during the print dialog.
 - **ATS Friendly:** Semantic HTML structure.
+- **Favicon:** Custom tab icon included.

 ## Structure

-- `index.html`: Main content and layout structure.
+- `index.html`: Main content, layout structure, and the **dynamic PDF generation logic** (embedded JavaScript).
-- `style.css`: All styling, including the custom "Header Centered" premium theme.
+- `style.css`: All styling, including the custom "Header Centered" premium theme and detailed `@media print` rules.
-- `html2pdf.js`: Integrated via CDN for PDF conversion functionality.
+- `favicon.png`: Browser tab icon.

 ## How to Edit

-1. Open `index.html` to update your personal information, experience, or education.
+1. **Content:** Open `index.html` to update your personal information, experience, or education.
-2. Edit `style.css` to change colors, fonts, or spacing.
+2. **Styles:** Edit `style.css` to change colors, fonts, or spacing.
-3. The PDF button configuration is located at the bottom of `index.html` in the `<script>` tag.
+3. **PDF Logic:** The PDF generation logic is located at the bottom of `index.html`.
+It dynamically creates a `<style>` tag to match the print paper size to the content's exact dimensions.

-## 🚀 Deployment (Project Page)
+## 🚀 Deployment (GitHub Pages)

 To publish at **`https://musahinist.github.io/resume/`**: